The-Sal/SDist/README.md

 # SDist

-**Secure Distribution** - A command-line tool for secure distribution of payloads with optional encryption
+**SDist** - A command-line tool for secure distribution of payloads with optional encryption

 SDist provides a centralized manifest system for managing and distributing assets across networks, with support for both standard password-based encryption and hardware-backed Secure Enclave encryption on macOS.